sunsmarterjie/iTPN/README.md

 ***08/Jan./2024***

-The preprint version of Fast-iTPN is public at [arxiv](https://arxiv.org/pdf/2211.12735.pdf).
+Fast-iTPN is public at [arxiv](https://arxiv.org/pdf/2211.12735.pdf).
+Fast-iTPN is a more powerful version of iTPN.

 ***26/Dec./2023***